telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/scenario-wizard.md

-Visual Studio Extensions provide the user with a number of templates that aid the creation of pages with the most common scenarios in the development with Telerik® UI for ASP.NET Ajax.
+Visual Studio Extensions provide the user with a number of templates that aid the creation of pages with the most common scenarios in the development with Telerik® UI for ASP.NET AJAX.
 The scenarios consist of template files, representing an ASPX page or a set of ASPX pages/user controls/custom classes.

-You can start the Telerik® UI for ASP.NET Ajax Scenario wizard by using one of the following:
+You can start the Telerik® UI for ASP.NET AJAX Scenario wizard by using one of the following:

-* Click an Add Scenario menu item from the Telerik® UI for ASP.NET Ajax menu
+* Click an Add Scenario menu item from the Telerik® UI for ASP.NET AJAX menu

 	![Scenario Wizard Menu](images/introduction-vsx_scenariowizard_menu.png)